Table of Contents

 rewrite history, so you should use them ONLY on your local or topic branches.

 The main repository will reject those changes.

 git revert <commit>

 git revert will generate a revert commit.
 This will not make the

 faulty commit disappear from the history.

-Will push the changes to the default remote (origin).
+Will simulate a push of the local master branch to the default remote (origin).
+And list which branches and ranges or commits would have been pushed.
 Git will prevent you from pushing changes if the local and remote trees are out of sync.
-Refer to and to sync the local tree.
+Refer to Updating the source tree to the latest revision.

 git remote add <name> <url>